Grokzen/redis-py-cluster/docs/upgrading.rst

 1.2.0 --> Next release
 ----------------------

-Class RedisClusterMgt will be removed.
+Class RedisClusterMgt has been removed.
+You should use the `CLUSTER ...` methods that exists in the `StrictRedisCluster` client class.